It’s 98.6 degrees Fahrenheit, right? Not necessarily, and here’s why that matters.

-If body temperatures vary from person to person, do fevers as well?
-The standard criteria for a fever, Taroyan says, is 100.4°F or 38°C. The Centers for Disease Control and Prevention does note, though, that number may not be the same for everyone, and that a fever really means a person’s temperature is elevated beyond their norm.
+If body temperatures vary from person to person, do fevers, as well?
+The standard criteria for a fever, Taroyan says, is 100.4 degrees F or 38 degrees C. The Centers for Disease Control and Prevention does note, though, that number may not be the same for everyone and that a fever really means a person’s temperature is elevated beyond their norm.

-Some research has suggested that the threshold for a fever should actually be lower; the U.S. National Library of Medicine says an adult probably has a fever when the temperature is above 99°F to 99.5°F. The starting point for fever in a child may also range from 99°F measured under the armpit to 100.4°F measured rectally.
+Some research has suggested that the threshold for a fever should actually be lower; the United States National Library of Medicine says an adult probably has a fever when the temperature is 99 to 99.5 degrees F or above.
+The starting point for fever in a child may also range from 99 degrees F (measured under the armpit) to 100.4 degrees F (measured rectally).

 You Might Also Like:

 - 5 Reasons Why You Might Have the Chills